-There are two certified financial planners (CFPs) and one chartered financial analyst (CFA) at this firm.
-Life Planning Partners has no account minimum, showcasing its inclusive approach.
-The firm typically works with individuals (both with or without high net worths), charitable organizations, estates, trusts and pension and profit-sharing plans.
+There are certified financial planners (CFPs) and chartered financial analysts (CFA) at this firm.
+Life Planning Partners has no account minimum, showcasing its relatively inclusive approach.
+The firm typically works with individuals (both with or without high net worths), corporations, pension plans and profit-sharing plans.

 Life Planning Partners Background

 Carolyn McClanahan started Life Planning Partners in 2004.
-But the firm's team has been in the field for far longer than that, boasting a more than 50 years of experience.
+But the firm's team has been in the field for far longer than that, boasting more than 50 years of collective experience.